-When I was an adolescent, my mother told me that I “look like someone who has HIV/AID.”
-What she was referring to was none other than my necklines—too bony to behold.
-Her words awaken my consciousness and since then, I became uncomfortable and inferior before other girl., and so, to avoid ridicules, I would wear high-collar tops–Bishop-neck was my favourite then.
+When I was an adolescent, my second-mother told me that I “look like someone suffering from HIV/AIDs.”
+She was indirectly referring to my necklines—too bony to behold.
+Her words awakened my consciousness and since then, I became uncomfortable and inferior before other girl.
+To avoid ridicules, I would wear high-collar tops–Bishop-neck was my favourite then.
 One afternoon, during a discussion when I was complaining bitterly about my neck to my sister, she looked at me and said, “Babe, you’re lucky.”
 For what?
 I asked.
 “If you see how much aunt Nike craves for a bony neck like this.
 She said it is the beauty of slim people.”
 When I began to think about the statement, my orientation changed.
 Now I can expose it and still feel confident.
 But do we really need to wait for some to approve of us before we can appreciate who we are?

 More than 92 percent of women and girls would like to change at least one part of their appearance.
 It is either the length and size of the nose, the lips and hip, or the skin colour, the burst or even their height.
 For some, it’s something as insignificant as the toe-nail.
 Others a Brazilian-kind of hair.
 And trust me: They would do anything to acquire that “admirable” physique.
 No wonder the cosmetic industry is soon becoming the hottest cake–if not already.
 But, this is where the problem lies: when they fail to effect the desired change in their appearances, they feel awkward, inferior and “not good enough.”